First Steps to Microbial Product Testing

-Whether the microbial testing be for antibacterial, antifungal, antialgal, biodegradation or even microbial induced corrosion; at Situ Biosciences, the approach is always the same – understand the product first – then determine the appropriate testing.
+Whether the microbial testing is for antiviral, antibacterial, antifungal, antialgal, biodegradation or even microbial induced corrosion; at Situ Biosciences, the approach is always the same – understand the product first – then determine the appropriate testing.

 To start the discussion: there is a foundation for testing that should be understood.
 Standardized testing are methods often referred to by various agency monikers such as ASTM, ISO, AOAC, JIS, EPA, AATCC and others.
 These methods are often developed by stakeholders for a particular application or need and have been adopted as the industry standard through a rigorous review process.
 The scope of a respective method can be broad or narrow and the appropriateness of a test for a particular product type is often regulated by a government agency such as the EPA.

-Whether the product performance be for a specific antibacterial end use, or general preservation against fungi, or algae.
+Whether the product performance is for specific antibacterial end-use, or general preservation against fungi, or algae.
 The test should be fit for the intended purpose of the product.